kashi618/Atlas-of-Thoughts/3. General/Notes/SAP STAR Program Interview.md

 ### Issues (Problems which can be solved)
 **Fragmented**
-- Patient data "siloed" across many hospitals and GP's
+- Patient data "silo-ed" across many hospitals and GP's
   - Need to explain situation to every hospital and GP
 -